Kong/docs.konghq.com/app/konnect/vitals/index.md

 **Traffic metrics**
 : Provide insight into which of your Services and Service versions are being used and how they are responding.

-## Summary and Next Steps

-In this topic, you viewed the health and monitoring information for Services, Service versions, and Routes.

-Next, learn how to [export a report](/konnect/vitals/generate-reports) of Vitals performance information.